15 Hardboiled/American Crime Essentials

 The Daughter of Time Josephine Tey (1951) People still argue about Tey’s redemptive reading of King Richard the Third.
 With an unusually small canon, Tey is the only “Golden Age” cozy author who only wrote good books.

-Smallbone Deceased Michael Gilbert (1950) Lawyers of all kinds scurry in amusing directions.
-Gilbert was prolific but there’s a reason Smallbone is always on the lists.
-The later politically-themed books Flash Point and The Queen Against Karl Mullen are interesting; the short stories featuring spies Calder and Behrens are ludicrous but eminently readable.
+Smallbone Deceased Michael Gilbert (1950) Gilbert was prolific but there’s a reason this smart and amusing tale of Traditional British Law is always on the “best of” lists.
+The later politically-themed books Flash Point and The Queen Against Karl Mullen are interesting; short stories featuring the gentlemanly and ruthless spies Calder and Behrens are eminently readable.

-For Kicks Dick Francis (1965) Perhaps the work of Francis marks the real beginning of the modern heroic escapist thriller.
-Like Ross MacDonald, his books are too much the same, but the early ones still have vitality.
-Nerve is excellent as well.
+For Kicks Dick Francis (1965) The popular and morally unambiguous equestrian tales of Francis were a big influence on later heroic thrillers.
+As with Ross MacDonald, Francis’s books are too much the same, but the early ones still have vitality.
+Nerve is another favorite.

-The Old English Peep Show (AKA A Pride of Heroes) Peter Dickinson (1969) The decay of empire.
-Dickinson is seriously underrated, as he may be the most poetic crime novelist of the 20th century.
+The Old English Peep Show (AKA A Pride of Heroes) Peter Dickinson (1969) A vivid example of decaying British empire is on view at a theme park boasting dangerous lions.
+Dickinson is seriously underrated, as he was one of the most poetic crime novelists of the 20th century.
 After the first run of policeman James Pibble books (Westlake thought Sleep and His Brother, not Peep Show, was his best) Dickinson wrote in fantasy genres; indeed, his most famous book internationally is probably Eva, a wonderful YA science fiction story about a human mind placed inside a chimpanzee.
-Of the later non-series crime novels, I recommend Hindsight.
+Of the later non-series crime novels, I’d recommend Hindsight.
 (DTM: An Unusual Blend of Poetry and Fantasy.)

 Jack’s Return Home (AKA Get Carter) Ted Lewis (1970) The British prove they could write a great hardboiled novel.
-Film with Michael Caine is also an immortal masterpiece.
+All of Lewis’s books are interesting, and some nominate GBH as an overlooked masterpiece.
+The film Get Carter with Michael Caine is splendid from top to bottom.

 Thus Was Adonis Murdered Sarah Caudwell (1981) There are sadly only four Caudwells, all equally provocative, nonsensical, and fabulous.
+The use of a narrator who lacks a defined gender was ahead of the curve!
 High literary value.

 The Way Through the Woods Colin Dexter (1992) Dexter was perhaps influenced by Rex Stout: Inspector Morse spends much of his time correcting grammar, and Morse and Sergeant Lewis are the second best domestic comedy after Wolfe and Archie.
 Woods is the apotheosis of a familiar Morse theme, crossword puzzles.
 After the phenomenal success of the television show, Dexter eventually gave Morse a Jaguar and changed him to look like John Thaw.